 This granola is super easy to make, the hardest part is waiting for it to come out of the oven as it smells so good!
 When stored in an airtight container this granola will last for weeks, however, you’ll probably eat it way before then!
 It’s also great as a snack eaten straight from the jar or sprinkled over the top of a smoothie bowl or chia pudding.
 Enjoy!

-Cinnamon and Maple Buckwheat Granola
+Maple and Cinnamon Buckwheat Granola (Oat free)

 2 cups of buckwheat groats, soaked 2-4 hours

 1 cup raw almonds (dried & activated if you have time – see note below)

 1/4 cup whole flaxseed